DVWS Faculty & Staff

 Special Subjects Faculty

-Elizabeth English, 3rd Grade Morning Lesson and Skills Teacher, Music Program Director
+Elizabeth English, 3rd Grade Class Teacher, Music Program Director

 Elizabeth’s life has revolved around the arts, and Waldorf teaching seemed a natural fit for her.
 Elizabeth has extensive training and experience in dance, flute, voice, piano, acting and the culinary arts.
 She also has had a lifelong interest in fashion design, with decades of experience in pattern making and as a seamstress, which led to developing both a costume business and her own clothing line.
 Elizabeth was introduced to Waldorf education by a dear friend who founded Da Vinci (as Water’s Edge School), and was immediately drawn to it.
 She began teaching music and handwork in 2003, and soon found herself taking a grade school class.
 Elizabeth completed her Waldorf grade school teacher certification at Sunbridge College in Spring Valley, NY.
 While there she furthered her knowledge in anthroposophic music, studying instrument making under Manfred Bleffert and flute/recorder training under Pär Ahlbom, creator of Choroi Flutes.
 Elizabeth has taught music and orchestra for many years, and has also been a class teacher and taught handwork at Da Vinci.
 She has taught music to adult students at the Arcturus Rudolf Steiner Program in Chicago since 2012, and mentors other Waldorf schools in music.
 Elizabeth’s passion is in working with children and adults alike and in bringing new music to the world.
 In her spare time, one may find Elizabeth occasionally cooking a special menu at a local café, singing in a choir, acting or building an instrument.